-To the question of the Constitution of General Estates which has been imposed on me I will devote my undivided attention, but I consider the Provincial Estates as a prelude to the difficult task of summoning General Estates; through them we shall not only ascertain what spirit they breathe, but gather much experience which we may use in organizing the Imperial Estates.
+To the question of the Constitution of General Estates which has been imposed on me I will devote my undivided attention, but I consider the Provincial Estates as a prelude to the difficult task of summoning General Estates; through them we shall not only ascertain what spirit they breathe, but gather much experience which we may use in organising the Imperial Estates.
 Add that their wholesome influence on universal legislation and frugal judicious finance will be proved, as in Bavaria, even though much that is defective and clumsy shows itself in Estates and Governments, and the wounds of twenty years of war cannot be healed in a few years of peace.

-To a friend he sums up the contents of his pamphlet as follows: --- enumeration of the branches of administration to be committed to the Estates, it insisted on the right of sanction and ratification in provincial affairs; that is, it attacked the most substantial parts of the new plan.
+To a friend he sums up the contents of his pamphlet as follows:

+It was against a single Chamber, against the abolition of the rights of the Noble Corporations, against the exclusion of the Church, and it contains an enumeration of the branches of administration to be committed to the Estates, it insisted on the right of sanction and ratification in provincial affairs; that is, it attacked the most substantial parts of the new plan.